jtlapp/electron-affinity/README.md

 - The code imports the _type_ `DataApi` rather than the class `DataApi`.
 This keeps the renderer from pulling in main process code.
 - `bindMainApi()` takes both the type parameter `DataApi` and the string name of the API `"DataApi"`.
 The names must agree.
 - The main process must have previously exposed the API.
 The window will not wait for the main process to subsequently expose it.
-- The code calls an API method as if the method were local to the window.
+- The code calls a main API method as if it were local to the window.
 - There is no need to wait on APIs, particularly those that technically didn't need to be declared asynchronous (but were to satisfy Electron Affinity).

 Finally, include the following line in your `preload.js`: